abdul-qadirr/abdul-qadirr.github.io/_pages/about.md

 ---

 <img style="float: right; padding: 10px 10px 10px 10px;" src="https://abdul-qadirr.github.io/images/sunflower_fields%20mapped%20in%20Hungary%20for%202018.png" width=350>
 I am a Geospatial Data Scientist and Future Investigators in NASA Earth and Space Science and Technology (FINESST) fellow.
-I will be working with NASA HARVEST as Synthetic Aperture Radar (SAR) specialist for agriculture monitoring from December, 2023.
+I work with NASA HARVEST as Synthetic Aperture Radar (SAR) specialist for agriculture monitoring.
 I utilize statistical and machine learning-based methods to extract insights from remote sensing data.
-I construct pipelines that deliver metrics from Synthetic Aperture Radar (SAR) and other satellite imagery.
 Additionally, I utilize causal inference to assess the impact of climate and human-induced changes on agriculture and natural resources.
 My objective is to assist decision-makers and the scientific community in formulating informed policies pertaining to natural resources and food security concerns.

-I completed my Phd in Geographical Sciences in October 2023 from Department of Geographical Sciences, University of Maryland-College Park.
+I completed my Phd in Geographical Sciences in October 2023 from [Department of Geographical Sciences, University of Maryland-College Park](https://geog.umd.edu/).
 My Phd thesis was on
-"SAR based spatial modelling and generalization approach for crop monitoring in data sparse regions of the world".
-During PhD, I developed a physics-guided Machine Learning (ML) based model for sunflower crop mapping and generalization in Ukraine and Russia.
-Based on this model, I assessed and quantified the impact of Russian aggression on sunflower crop in Ukraine.
+"SAR based spatial modelling and generalization for crop monitoring in data sparse regions of the world".
+During PhD, I developed a physics-guided Machine Learning (ML) based model for sunflower crop mapping and quantified the impact of Russian aggression on sunflower crop in Ukraine.

 You can download my CV [here](http://hannah-rae.github.io/files/Kerner_Hannah_CV.pdf).

-Outside of research, I very much enjoy investing and consider it to be my [IKIGAI](https://en.wikipedia.org/wiki/Ikigai).
+Outside of research, I very much enjoy investing and educate others.
+I consider it to be my [Ikigai](https://en.wikipedia.org/wiki/Ikigai).
 You can find more details [here](https://abdul-qadirr.github.io/resources/).

 Achievements and Awards
 ======